Marine audio glossary

 A measure of how well a CD player silences background noise.
 Higher ratings, in decibels (dB), indicate less noise.

 Your speakers are probably the most important part of your boat's audio system.
 They're can be located just about anywhere on your boat.
-Many speakers can be powered right from your receiver, but some models require more power than an in-dash receiver can provide, and you'll get them to perform their best by powering them with a separate amplifier.
+Many speakers can be powered right from your receiver, but some models require more power than an in-dash receiver can provide, and they'll perform their best with a separate marine-rated amplifier.

 You'd never want to purposely submerse your electronic gear under water, but it's a good idea to protect it in case of a mishap.
 Currently, only waterproof products protect against submersion, and the definition of submersion can vary between manufacturers.
 Limits on time and depth under water will cause these variants.
 Check with the manufacturer to find out what kind of submersion protection they offer.